 Audio transformers operate at the frequency range of 20 Hz – 20 kHz and they are mostly implemented in the audio amplifier systems.
 With the isolation property, these types of transformers develop isolation between the end speakers with the support of the transformer’s internal existing amplifier system.
 In that scenario, the proportion of both the windings has to be 1:1.
 Owing to this, the device will not change its current or voltage levels, it just develops isolation between the output speaker and input amplifiers.

-Although there is no connection between the two windings, this transformer holds the ability to provide bidirectional support and in this condition signal loss happens in one way and signal gain in the opposite way.
+Although there is no connection between the two windings, this transformer holds the ability to provide bidirectional support, and in this condition signal loss happens in one way and signal gain in the opposite way.
 This transformer makes use of an impedance balancing approach.
 The impedance ratio of the audio transformer can be calculated as

 Zprimary /Zsecondary=(Np/Ns)2 = (Vprimary/Vsecondary)2